access-watch/access-watch-php/README.md

 Start Access Watch as soon as possible in your codebase.

 You will need an API key for it.

-See http://access.watch/
+To get an API key, send us an email at api@access.watch and we will come back to you.

 ```php
 <?php